New Discovery Series ‘Street Justice: The Bronx’ To Feature Detective Ralph Friedman

 — Discovery (@Discovery) September 19, 2017

-His hard work and dedication didn’t go unnoticed and over the years, Friedman received 40 civilian honors and an impressive 219 NYPD awards, including The Police Combat Cross.
-Now 68-years-old, the New York Post shared that Friedman recently released a new book titled “Street Warrior,” through St. Martin’s Press.
+His hard work and dedication didn’t go unnoticed, and over the years, Friedman received 40 civilian honors and an impressive 219 NYPD awards, including The Police Combat Cross.
+Now 68-years-old, the New York Post shared that Friedman recently released a new book, titled “Street Warrior,” through St. Martin’s Press.

 Me with Ralph Friedman #NYPD retired and his new book #StreetWarrior on @SiriusXMPatriot pic.twitter.com/teNR8n6idk